iamshadmirza/react-native-design-system/README.md

 }
 ```

-> Please make sure to pass all the keys while reassigning any object inside theme.
+> Please make sure to pass all the keys while reassigning any object inside the theme.

 ## Components included: